-As part of the Positive Behaviour Management Policy, a sanction for breaking the Federation Choices can include loss of break and/or lunchtime.
+As part of the Behaviour for Learning Policy, a sanction can include loss of break and/or lunchtime.
 In this instance, the child will remain with the staff member on duty or a member of the Senior Leadership Team.
 Children should only be brought in from the playground in extreme circumstances e.g. a child has been seriously hurt.
-If children are not following the Federation Choices on the playground, lunchtime staff will need to address this on the playground and complete a behaviour slip to inform the class teacher at the end of lunch.
+If children are not following the Federation Behaviour for Learning Policy, lunchtime staff will need to address this on the playground and complete a behaviour slip to inform the class teacher at the end of lunch.